mrsergei/RepData_PeerAssessment2/storm.md

 ## [1] ""  "?"
 "0" "2" "B" "k" "K" "m" "M"
 ```

-Creating mumerical exponents vectors that correspomd to the above, converting property and crop damages into proper numerical form for furtehr analysis.
+Creating mumerical exponents vectors that correspond to the above, converting property and crop damages into proper numerical form for furtehr analysis.

 ```r